dominicegginton/spinner/README.md

 let mySpinner = Spinner(.dots, "My Spinner", format : "{T} - {S}")
 ```
 #### Creating Custom Patterns
 We have **60** animated spinner patterns, however to create your own, define a new `SpinnerPattern(multiFrame: [String])`.
-The default speed for multi frame patterns is 0.08, to change this pass a double into the spinners initializer.
+The default speed for multi frame patterns is 0.08, to change this pass a double into the spinner initializer.
 ``` swift
 let customPattern = SpinnerPattern(multiFrame: ["1","2","3","4","5"])
 let mySpinner = Spinner(customPattern, "My Spinner", speed: 0.3)